Adam Moxon Simpson

 • US listed software company in High Court litigation and arbitration in New Zealand (and Australia).

 Strategic Industry & Other Roles

-He is currently on the advisory board of the Guardian Australia (GNM Australia Pty Ltd) and Chair of & Company Foundation Limited a registered charity (on the Register of Cultural Organisations).
+He is currently on the advisory board of the Guardian Australia (GNM Australia Pty Ltd).
 He is an independent trustee of the Anindilyakwa Mining Trust a future fund for the traditional owners of the Groote Eylandt archipelago in the Northern Territory.

 He is a supporting member of Philanthropy Australia and has joined other members in meeting with major U.S philanthropic organisations such as the Bill & Melinda Gates Foundation to better identify best practice in philanthropy.
 He has written in Generosity Magazine about observations on philanthropic practice.
 He is a supporter of the St James Ethics Centre and has been on the board of the Centre’s Foundation.
 He is retained by New Democracy Foundation and provides pro bono legal and advisory services.